 Note: If you originally installed the private Time Tracking app from Zendesk Labs, installing the public version of the app from the Marketplace will reset your time tracking data, and you'll lose any data previously collected.

 You can download and install the Time Tracking app from the Zendesk Marketplace.
 With this app, you can track how much time agents spend on working on tickets.
 Light agents can't use this app.

 To install the Time Tracking app

-- Click the Admin () icon in the sidebar, then select Apps > Marketplace.
+- In Admin Center, click the Apps and integrations icon () in the sidebar, then select Apps > Channel apps.

 - Find the Time Tracking app, then click the title.

 - On the app details page, click Install.

 - From the drop-down, choose the account you want to install the app to, then click Install.

 - On the app settings page, configure any settings you want as described below.
 You can